d-plaindoux/thicket/README.md

 #### Constant pool

-Each constant like strings, number etc. must be stored in a constant pool `à la JVM`.
-This also imply a more compact specification file.
+Each constant like strings, number etc. must be stored in a constant pool like in the class representation for the `JVM`.
+This implies a more compact specification file.

 ## More informations and References